 The Indus Dictionary Project

-This is a pictograph of the adult person holding a measuring rod.
+This is a pictograph of an adult person holding a measuring rod.
 The point of light between his legs indicates relative stature.
 He is the most senior or chief person with a measuring rod.
 This usage of the point of light shares a common root with the modern Chinese character tài 太.

 Someone whose profession was centred around measurement would have been a carpenter.
 Hence, Mahadevan's sign number 20 can be interpreted as chief carpenter, which in modern terms becomes the noun architect.